adriananilraj/sofax/README.md

 Need a house designer for your next dream house?

-Install packages and dependency before launching
+Git clone and install packages and dependency before launching
 > npm install

 > npm run dev